Nigella Lawson says you should skip one particular element of Christmas dinner

 “I don’t know why people do starters for Christmas lunch.
 I never have – that seems a madness,” she said.

 “But I also think there is a way in which for so many people it does become a sort of obscene overindulgence.
-So people are not eating because it is pleasurable.
-They’re eating because, somehow, people feel it is when they should be eating non-stop.”
+So people are not eating because it is pleasurable; they’re eating because, somehow, people feel it is [pleasurable] when they should be eating non-stop.”

 The Cook, Eat, Repeat author added that some people “can go too far” when making the most of the special occasion.
 “You want to feel full up and grateful that you feel full up, but you don’t want to be a bloated wreck.”